yglukhov/jnim/README.md

 # jnim

-Native language integaration with Java VM has never been easier!
+Native language integration with Java VM has never been easier!
 ```nim
 import jnim